Key takeaways

 Managing Director, Head of Wealth Planning and Advice, J.P.
 Morgan Wealth Management

-As the year comes to a close, here are seven strategies to consider when thinking about your finances.
+As the year comes to a close, here are six strategies to consider when thinking about your finances.
 Consider talking to a J.P.
-Morgan representative and other advisors to help you with your year-end planning.
+Morgan representative and your legal and tax advisors to help you with your year-end planning.

 Retirement plans/accounts and contributions